CDC classification system for HIV infection: Children (1994)

-This classification system reflects the stage of the child's disease, establishes mutually exclusive classification categories, and balances simplicity and medical accuracy in the classification process.
-This document also describes revised pediatric definitions for two acquired immunodeficiency syndrome-defining conditions.
+The classification system reflected the stage of the child's disease, established mutually exclusive classification categories, and sought to balance simplicity and medical accuracy in the classification process.
+The same document also described revised pediatric definitions for two acquired immunodeficiency syndrome-defining conditions.

 When an infant is born to an HIV-infected mother, diagnosis of an HIV infection is complicated by the presence of maternal anti-HIV IgG antibody, which crosses the placenta to the fetus.
-Indeed, virtually all children born to HIV-infected mothers are HIV-antibody positive at birth, although only 15%-30% are actually infected.
+Virtually all children born to HIV-infected mothers are HIV-antibody positive at birth, although at the time the definition was written only 15–30% were actually infected.